-Chen Guangcheng, known to many of his countrymen as "the barefoot lawyer," was born in the village of Dongshigu in 1972.
-Blind since infancy, illiterate until his late teens, he ultimately taught himself law and became a fiery advocate for countless Chinese who had no voice.
-His escape from his jailers in China made international headlines, and he remains uncompromising in his commitment to human rights.
-He now lives with his wife and two young children in New York City.
+Chen Guangcheng, known to many as "the barefoot lawyer," was born in the village of Dongshigu in 1971.
+Blind since infancy, illiterate until his late teens, he nonetheless taught himself law and became a fiery advocate for tens of thousands of Chinese who had no voice.
+His escape from inhuman house arrest in China made international headlines, as did his flight to the American embassy in Beijing.
+In 2012 he became a student at New York University Law School; since 2013 he has been a senior research fellow at Catholic University, the Witherspoon Institute, and the Lantos Foundation.
+He now lives with his wife and two children in the Washington, D.C. area.

 Chen Guangcheng Interviewed on NPR's Morning Edition

 Chen Guangcheng discusses 'The Barefoot Lawyer: A Blind Man's Fight for Justice and Freedom in China' on NPR's Morning Edition.Share This